 Section 3 of this document recommends a division of the Class C number space.
 That division is primarily an administrative division which lays the groundwork for distributed network number registries.
-This section deals with how network numbers are assigned from within those blocks.
-Sub-allocations of the block to sub-registries is beyond the scope of this paper.
+This section addresses assignment of network numbers from within regional block assignments.
+Sub-allocations of the block to subregistries is beyond the scope of this paper.